saikarthik04/Civic/README.md

 # Civic
-civic consists of a ecommerce API and a client application.
+civic consists of a ecommerce API.

 #server
 Install node.js  in your local machine.